batbaatar/powershell_image_organizer/README.md

 if there are images came from different sources within a same folder and you want them classify, you could try to organize by the camera makes. this creates a folder named by the camera make and moves the images accordingly.

-Use at your own risk.
+Use at your own risk!!!

 Feel free to send a pull requests and file issues.

+Nice to have
+1. test
+2. combine rename_photos_better.ps1 and dedupe_suspect_duplicates.ps1 to one script.